Regulatory Program: Floodplain Management

 Building in the Floodplain

-Risk MAP and other Risk Information
+Risk MAP and other Flood Risk Information

-ND Local Officials Toolkit
+North Dakota Local Officials Floodplain Toolkit (PDF)

-ND Risk Assessment Map Service (NDRAM)
+North Dakota Risk Assessment Map Service (NDRAM)

-North Dakota Risk Assessment MapService (NDRAM) allows users to zoom in and visually display current flood risks, both approximate floodplains from BLE and effective regulatory floodplains from FEMA’s NFIP.
-This new tool also provides users with water surface elevations, flood depths, and the ability to download engineering model data and print customized maps making it useful for planning, mitigation, and disaster recovery actions.
+The North Dakota Risk Assessment Map Service (NDRAM) allows users to view current flood risks, including approximate floodplains from Base Level Engineering (BLE) and effective regulatory floodplains from FEMA’s NFIP.
+Users can also view water surface elevations, flood depths, download engineering model data, and print customized maps.

-NDRAM Tutorial Video
+Watch The NDRAM Tutorial Video

 Program Rules

-Federal Regulations - Title 44 Code, Part 59
+Federal Regulations, Title 44 Code, Part 59 (PDF)

 Floodplain Management Applications

-Application for Floodway Review (SFN 61171)
+Application for Floodway Review (SFN 61171) (PDF)

-Floodway "No-Rise" Certificate (SFN 61173)
+Floodway "No-Rise" Certificate (SFN 61173) (PDF)

-Additional Resources
+Additional Flood Insurance Resources

-Flood Insurance 101
+Flood Insurance 101 (PDF)

-Agent Disaster Briefing
+Agent Disaster Briefing (PDF)

 Floodplain Management Resources

-Floodplain Management Quick Guide In North Dakota
+Floodplain Management Quick Guide For North Dakota (PDF)

-North Dakota Substantial Damage Program
+North Dakota Substantial Damage Program Overview (PDF)

-North Dakota’s Substantial Damage Plan Fundamentals
+North Dakota Substantial Damage Plan Fundamentals (PDF)

-North Dakota’s SI/SD Community Checklist
+SI/SD Community Checklist for Local Officials (PDF)

-Guided Community Self-Assessment
+Guided Community Self-Assessment for SI/SD Compliance (PDF)

-Substantial Damage Resident Fact Sheet
+Substantial Damage Resident Fact Sheet (PDF)

-Letter of Map Change (FEMA forms)
+Letter of Map Change (FEMA Forms)

 Disaster and Recovery